 Increased Corporate Value Technology Development Create New Drivers to Grow Based on our marketing expertise, we will create new businesses, products and technologies through flexibly bringing together our collective inter- group strengths using Inverted T-shaped model.
-Capital policy and financial strategy Capital allocation Business Generate Growth Engines Opical Opical Full-scale introduction and roll out of ROIC Business portfolio Global Expand Market Globally Expand the global market including untapped areas by bringing together information network and publicizing our products, services, and technologies which contribute to reducing CO 2 emissions and mitigating global environmental impact.
-Management Management capital will be invested to the challenges after Human Resources Develop Employees with Self-motivation at Work Develop personnel who think positively, possess self-motivation and embrace diversity.
-Bring together individual activities to the entire the Neturen Group to accelerate our corporate growth. examination and determination based on strategies with clear intention
+Capital policy and financial strategy Capital allocation Business Generate Growth Engines Improve production engineering to gain competitiveness of our products by bringing together new technologies and our cultivated work-site operational expertise to expand our business and win higher customer satisfaction.
+Capital Cost Full-scale introduction and roll out of ROIC Business portfolio Global Expand Market Globally Expand the global market including untapped areas by bringing together information network and publicizing our products, services, and technologies which contribute to reducing CO 2 emissions and mitigating global environmental impact.
+Management Management capital will be invested to the challenges after examination and Human Resources Develop Employees with Self-motivation at Work Develop personnel who think positively, possess self-motivation and embrace diversity.
+Bring together individual activities to the entire the Neturen Group to accelerate our corporate growth. determination based on strategies with clear intention